Frequently Asked Questions

 Your council’s Municipal Building Surveyor or a representative may also attend.

-The inspector assesses cladding from the street and inside common areas, recording results in a risk assessment tool.
+The inspector assesses cladding from the street and inside common areas, and records the results.

 The inspector may ask if they can enter your apartment to assess cladding.
 They will show you official identification and explain why they are requesting entry.
 If you agree, you will be asked to sign a form that allows the VBA inspector to enter.